sherxon/microservice-architecture/README.md

 1. If you want to store remote config in filesystem, besides providing file path: `spring.cloud.config.server.native.searchLocations=file:{path}`, you should also use `spring.profiles.active=native` profile.
-2.You can just add `spring.cloud.config.server.bootstrap=true` to bootstrap.yml of config server to tell config server to get its configuration from remote file or repository on git.
+2. You can just add `spring.cloud.config.server.bootstrap=true` to bootstrap.yml of config server to tell config server to get its configuration from remote file or repository on git.
+3. Use `@RefreshScope` annotation in each client of config server, including config server itself if you want it to load its configuration from remote location.
+4.

+### Service Registry Overview: